Code-Institute-Submissions/RhiH-indistinct.light/README.md

 ## Testing

-Testing the code was a continual process and edits were made throughout the site's developement.
+Testing the code was a continual process and edits were made throughout the site's development.
 Issues occurred with the sizing of images, which was noticed when different screen sizes were trialed.
 Code was amended to ensure that these were not going to be future issues.
-During the developement, each stage was checked prior to moving on to adding additional code so as to be sure that what had already been written was working before any new changes were made.
+During the development, each stage was checked prior to moving on to adding additional code so as to be sure that what had already been written was working before any new changes were made.

 The contact form was re-sized as originally it was the width of the screen and this was not in keeping with the remainder of the pages.
-Consequently it as restyled.
+Consequently it was restyled.

 As there is only a small amount of CSS this was relatively easy to check.
 Errant code was cleaned regularly so as not to affect the correct code.